nazarsosyak/adav-group/example.md

   <section id="panel-ussr" class="case-panel is-visible">
     <h3>Case File: USSR collapse — regime change shock</h3>
     <p>
-      This is our first “clean” anomaly: the market tone shifts quickly, volatility rises, and the return distribution stops behaving like the previous regime.
-      Think of it as a sudden mutation in the environment.
+      This episode is not a crisis.
+      The collapse of the Soviet Union marks a geopolitical transition that reduces systemic risk and expands the global reach of U.S. firms.
+      Markets briefly adjust to the new information, but the return distribution shifts upward, reflecting improved growth expectations.
     </p>
     <div class="plot-frame">
       <iframe src="{{ '/assets/plots/daily_mean_return_1991.html' | relative_url }}" loading="lazy"></iframe>